Manipur needs immediate central intervention to restore order

 Screenshot taken from a video shows a CRPF man handling an anti-drone gun in Manipur.
 (Via X)

 The state of Manipur has been in the throes of violence since May 2023, causing human misery, deaths, and large-scale displacement of people.
 The trigger for this violence was a high court directive to the Manipur government to submit recommendations for including the Meitei community in the list of scheduled tribes.
-The order has since been modified, removing paragraph 17(iii), which directed the inclusion of Meiteis in the ST list.
+The order has since been modified, removing paragraph 17(iii), which directed the inclusion of the Meitei community in the list of scheduled tribes.

 In addition to this order, there was an existing simmering anger among the Kuki community against the Meitei-dominated state government, which was fuelled by a crackdown on drug cultivation and an eviction drive against illegal migrants.
 The state administration claimed that illegal migrants from Myanmar had settled in the state’s reserved and protected forests, which led to large-scale protests in Kuki-dominated districts.